Power Generation Safety PPE

 Arc flash is a hazard that is inherent to almost every sector of the power generation industry.
 Burn injuries from arc flashes are severe and sometimes fatal.
 Arc flashes sometimes get reported inaccurately as fall injuries due to the flash causing workers to fall from elevation working on power lines and on equipment.
 Workers in the field who have been working on tasks and around such hazards for a long time may feel too comfortable carrying out tasks due to familiarity.

-Working on switchgear in a wind turbine, solar substation or in a hydroelectric power plant presents the risk of an arc flash even if the equipment is considered de-energized.
+Working on switchgear in a wind turbine, solar substation or in a hydroelectric power plant present the risk of an arc flash even if the equipment is considered de-energized.
 Planned and scheduled work on any equipment may have mechanical issues that could lead to a potential arc flash incident.
 Wearing proper arc rated, flame resistant clothing with full-body coverage can reduce the impact of injuries caused by an arc flash incident.
 Providing accessible and comfortable PPE options are essential for protecting workers against workplace hazards.
 To learn more about arc flashes and the proper arc flash PPE, check out our blog.

 Personal protective equipment is the last line of defense for workers in any industry with industrial risks like an arc flash hazard.
 Assuming that substations, turbines, and panels are always energized when working on them, wearing proper arc flash PPE can prevent an arc flash incident from causing potentially serious and fatal injuries.